 With illustrations by nationally-syndicated editorial cartoonist Walt Carr.

-mem-noir: [mem-nwär] NOUN, A brief memoir, written in short paragraphs, concerned with being a person of the Black race within the context of a specified subject.
+mem-noir: [mem-nwär] NOUN, A memoir, written in short paragraphs or verse, concerned with being a person of the Black race within the context of a specified subject, time period, or circumstance.
 Visual art or photographs, especially biographical in nature, are often incorporated.

 A Pamela Woolford Project